 The precious metals complex sold off during the past few weeks.
 Gold formed a downside trend, which we depict in grey on our charts.
 Price action penetrated this trend channel to the downside during the past few days.
 Nevertheless, Gold has not reached into capitulation terrain yet.
 Pundits are still cheering to buy the dip and forecast a big bull run.
 Sentiment and position gauges signal neutral to slightly bearish tendencies.

 A bullish opportunity will eventually appear.
 However, there is very thin to non-existent evidence that current trend to the downside is complete.
 Hints such as a fourth wave or a trend reversal in the EUR/USD rate would be highly helpful in this regard.
 We do not witness such evidence at this point in time.
 Therefore, we expect the short-term trend to continue to the downside despite a potential bounce extension.

 Published 14th March 2018 & amended 4th July 2018

-Gold shows an impulse from the 2011 highs to the downside.
+Gold probably shows an impulse from the 2011 highs to the downside.
 It ended with a contracting diagonal in its 5th wave.
 An impulse is always followed by another motive wave.
 However, an upside correction probably unfolds before.
 The correction that started 2015 looks too small in terms of time and price progress.

 Currently, we are witnessing a corrective rebound from the late 2015 lows.
 Wave action is choppy and overlapping since then.
 The pale pink trend channel surrounds this correction.
-It looks like a double zig-zag with alternation between the W and Y waves.
-A sharp spike characterizes the W wave whereas the Y wave extends the entire correction in time.
-A leading diagonal is possibly forming the initial motive wave A (minor degree) of the second zig-zag.
+It looks like a double three correction that interrupts the corrective bounce to the upside.
+Double three corrections tend to be complex and sideways.
+A triangle could be tracing out that eventually resolves to the upside.

 Long-Term Gold Elliott Wave & Fundamental Analysis